 Show Me the Money Before You Sell a Website Online

 Having active, regular visitors is just one piece of the website puzzle.
-You also need to find the best way to monetize those visitors.
+You also need to find the best way to monetize those visitors which could be anything from affiliate income to adding a shopping cart to your website for items you sell.
 You can’t sell your website if it’s not pulling in a profit.
-At least, you can’t sell your website for much money if it’s not bringing in any money.
+You can’t sell your website for much money if it’s not bringing in any money.

 Let’s look at a few ways you can monetize your website before you put it up for sale.

 But it’s not always the most lucrative option, depending on your traffic and how likely visitors are to click on ads.
 Millions of people have ad blocking software installed these days, which can affect your site’s profits.
-The Wall Street Journal reported that ad blockers led to a $24 billion drop in revenue, globally, in 2015, for example.
+It has been reported that adblockers will lead to a $35 billion drop in revenue, globally, by 2020, for example.

 Amazon has one of the biggest affiliate marketing programs out there.
 It offers commissions starting at 4% of the value of any sales made.
 The commission value increases the more you sell.